yashwantreddy/ravenna-chat/README.md

 This private project implements a chatbot API that uses BM25 search to find relevant support tickets and OpenAI's GPT-4o-mini to generate human-like responses.
 It's designed to assist customer support agents by providing AI-generated responses based on existing support ticket data.

+## Time Spent

+- 3.5 hours: Setting up the project, implementing the BM25 search algorithm and the API, setting up Supabase and deploying the app to Vercel.
+- 40 minutes: Writing the README and documentation.

 ## Deployed Endpoint

 [https://ravenna-chat.vercel.app/chat](https://ravenna-chat.vercel.app/chat)